Supplier Code of Conduct

 2. Create, retain, and dispose of business records in full compliance with all applicable legal and regulatory requirements.

-3. Protect and responsibly use both the physical and intellectual assets of PDF including property, supplies, consumables, and equipment when authorized by PDF to use such assets.
+3. Protect and responsibly use both the physical and intellectual assets of PDF Solutions including property, supplies, consumables, and equipment when authorized by PDF Solutions to use such assets.

-4. Use PDF provided information technology and systems (including e-mail) only for authorized PDF business-related purposes.
-PDF strictly prohibits Suppliers and Representatives from using PDF technology and systems to create, access, store, print, solicit, or send any material that is intimidating, harassing, threatening, abusive, sexually explicit or otherwise offensive or inappropriate and/or send any false, derogatory, or malicious communications using PDF provided information assets and systems.
+4. Use PDF Solutions’ provided information technology and systems (including e-mail) only for authorized PDF Solutions business-related purposes.
+PDF Solutions strictly prohibits Suppliers from using PDF Solutions’ technology and systems to create, access, store, print, solicit, or send any material that is intimidating, harassing, threatening, abusive, sexually explicit or otherwise offensive or inappropriate, and/or sending any false, derogatory, or malicious communications using PDF Solutions provided information assets and systems.

-5. Comply with all PDF requirements for maintenance of passwords, confidentiality, security, and privacy procedures as a condition of receiving access to PDF's internal corporate network, all systems and buildings.
-All data stored or transmitted on PDF owned or leased equipment is not to be considered private and is the property of PDF.
-PDF may monitor all use of the corporate networks and all systems (including e-mail) and/or access all data stored or transmitted using the PDF network.
+5. Comply with all PDF Solutions’ requirements for maintenance of passwords, confidentiality, security, and privacy procedures as a condition of receiving access to PDF Solutions’ internal corporate network, all systems and buildings.
+All data stored or transmitted on PDF Solutions owned or leased equipment is not to be considered private and is the property of PDF Solutions.
+PDF Solutions may monitor all use of the corporate networks and all systems (including e-mail) and/or access all data stored or transmitted using the PDF Solutions network.

-8. Speak to the press on PDF's behalf only if Supplier and/or Representative(s) is expressly authorized in writing to do so by PDF.
+8. Speak to the press on PDF Solutions’ behalf only if Supplier is expressly authorized in writing to do so by PDF Solutions.

-9. Use good judgment, discretion, and moderation when offering gifts or entertainment to PDF employees.
-In doing so, the Supplier and/or its Representatives will refrain from giving PDF employees an individual gift or a combination of gifts with a value greater than $200.00 and never offer a bribe, kickback, bartering arrangement for goods or services, and/or any other incentive to a PDF employee in order to obtain or retain PDF business.
+9. Use good judgment, discretion, and moderation when offering gifts or entertainment to PDF Solutions’ employees.
+In doing so, Suppliers will refrain from giving PDF Solutions’ employees an individual gift or a combination of gifts with a value greater than $200.00 and never offer a bribe, kickback, bartering arrangement for goods or services, and/or any other incentive to a PDF Solutions’ employee in order to obtain or retain PDF Solutions’ business.

 10. Avoid the appearance of or actual improprieties and/or conflicts of interests.
-Suppliers and/or their Representatives shall not deal directly with any PDF employee whose spouse, domestic partner, or other family member or relative holds a significant financial interest in the Supplier.
-Dealing directly in the course of negotiating the Supplier agreement or performing the Supplier's obligations with a spouse, domestic partner, or other family member or relative who is employed by PDF is also prohibited.
+Suppliers shall not deal directly with any PDF Solutions’ employee whose spouse, domestic partner, or other family member or relative holds a significant financial interest in the Supplier.
+Dealing directly in the course of negotiating the Supplier agreement or performing the Supplier’s obligations with a spouse, domestic partner, or other family member or relative who is employed by PDF Solutions is also prohibited.

-11. Avoid insider trading by buying or selling PDF's or another company's stock when in possession of information about PDF or another company that is not available to the investing public and that could influence an investor's decision to buy or sell stock.
+11. Avoid insider trading by buying or selling PDF Solutions’ or PDF Solutions’ clients’ stock when in possession of information about PDF Solutions or such client company that is not available to the investing public and that could influence an investor’s decision to buy or sell stock.

-PDF expects its Suppliers to share its commitment to diversity, equal employment opportunity, and a safe and harassment free workplace.
-PDF Suppliers shall conduct their employment practices in full compliance with all applicable laws, and regulations in all of their global operations.
-In addition to any specific obligations under Supplier’s agreement with PDF, all PDF Suppliers shall, without limitation:
+PDF Solutions expects its Suppliers to share its commitment to diversity, equal employment opportunity, and a safe and harassment free workplace.
+Suppliers shall conduct their employment practices in full compliance with all applicable laws, and regulations in all of their global operations.
+In addition to any specific obligations under Supplier’s agreement with PDF Solutions, all Suppliers shall, without limitation:

-1. Cooperate with PDF's commitment to a workforce free of harassment and unlawful discrimination.
+1. Cooperate with PDF Solutions’ commitment to a workforce free of harassment and unlawful discrimination.

 2. Provide a safe and healthy work environment and fully comply with all applicable safety and health regulations and practices.